digicademy/mdlr/Documentation/Index.rst

 ----

-This extension provides a web frontend library for use in TYPO3 and other web applications with Fluid-based templating.
+This extension provides a web frontend library for use as a site set with Fluid components in TYPO3 projects and other web applications with Fluid-based templating.
 Components are defined via Fluid to provide vanilla HTML, CSS and a tiny bit of JS.
 They follow an atomic-design pattern from small atoms via larger molecules, organisms, and templates all the way to pages.
 This implementation avoids reactive frameworks, CSS and JS preprocessors, as well as largely JS-based web components in favour of delivering readable but coherent HTML to end users.
 All components aim for semantic expressivity, accessibility, and responsive layouts that adapt to various form factors from mobile to tablet to laptop to desktop.

 ----